 We can be fishermen of men when we understand the seriousness of a person being lost.
 Sin has made a division between the person and God (Isaiah 59: 2), that person is destitute of God (Romans 3:23) and has no eternal hope.
 Sin destroys, but a fisher of men can bring salvation.

 We can be fishers of men when we understand that we have the power to rescue the person in our hands and this is the Word of God.
-Jesus said, “Man shall not live by bread alone, but by every word that proceeds from the mouth of God” (Matthew 4:4).
-The only solution for one that is lost is to come knowledge of the Word of God in order to understand what Christ has done.
+Jesus said, "Man shall not live by bread alone, but by every word that proceeds from the mouth of God" (Matthew 4:4).
+The only solution for one that is lost is to come to the knowledge of the Word of God in order to understand what Christ has done.
 The fisher of men understands that need and seek to help others.

 We can be fishers of men when we understand that God loves the lost and that Jesus went to the cross of Calvary to save everyone (John 3:16).
 The word of God or the gospel is powerful and brings about salvation and changes in one’s life (Romans 1:16).
 The understanding and obedience to the gospel means that one will be different from the world.
 The fisher of men understands that God loves all people even before the changes are brought about (Romans 5:8-9).

 We can be fishers of men by taking time to talk with another person about their spiritual life and give that person the opportunity to study the Word of God.
 No one will obey the gospel without having studied what God has written about how to become a Christian (Acts 2:36-38).
 Sometimes the problem is that we understand the first three points, but we do not put into action talking to the lost.
 Jesus said, "Thus I say to you, there is joy in the presence of the angels of God over one sinner who repents" (Luke 15:10).
 Be a fisher of men.